zio/zio/docs/overview/basic_concurrency.md

 The most fundamental way of creating a fiber is to take an existing effect and _fork_ it.
 Conceptually, _forking_ an effect begins executing the effect on a new fiber, giving you a reference to the newly-created fiber.

-The following code creates a single fiber using `fork`, which executes `fib(100)` independent of the main fiber:
+The following code creates a single fiber using `fork`, which executes `fib(100)` independently of the main fiber:

 ```scala mdoc:silent
 def fib(n: Long): UIO[Long] =